Ekkehard-Schulze/indoor-climate-logger/README.md

 	located on the PC.

-For a MS-Windows PCs, Linux PCs or RaspberryPis
+For MS-Windows PCs, Linux PCs or RaspberryPis
 ----------------------------------------------

 **you need**

  - to install the required **Adafruit Blinka** packages using "pip install -r CPython-requirements.txt".
 The latter is located in the utilit_scripts folder.
+Except you only want to use 1Wire on the RaspberryPi, in this case no software installation is required.

 - edit the user setting either in the head of "indoor-climate-logger.py", or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
 If "user_settings.py" is present, it will override the setting in the head of "indoor-climate-logger.py".

-- use the command line start (see "indoor-climate-logger.py -h") and specify either an USB-I2C-interface device or choose the RaspberryPi option.
+- use the command line start (see "indoor-climate-logger.py -h") and specify either an USB-I2C-interface device (RapberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
 The Raspberry Pi supports 1Wire for sensor communication alongside I2C.

 Work-in progress, Software runs, Readme is unfinished.
 See instructions in code.